SC-Develop/SCD-MessageCenter/README.md

 When the clients connect to message center server, they receive the  commands menu, and a command line prompt waiting for commands typing.

-To receive messages from remote application theread the message center clients can:
+To receive messages from remote application theread, the message center clients can:

-request list of senders id registered to message center request to receive message from specific sender id: the thread monitoring starts immediately and the client begins to receive messages press enter to stop thread and return to console
+- request list of senders id registered to message center
+- request to receive message from specific sender id (if already known): the thread monitoring starts immediately and the client begins to receive messages real-time
+- to stop the-realtime thread monitoring the user can press enter to return to console